-- If you previously opened a hierarchy diagram, close that window, then click on the Spider Diagram icon selecting the Traceability view. - From the spider diagram's Toolbox (found on the right side of the view,) select the All Entities icon, then click on the Component class, then the entity Geospatial Library.
+NOTE: The following steps can be done in either the Spider diagram or the Hierarchy diagram.
+If you previously opened a Hierarchy diagram, close that window, then click on the Spider Diagram icon selecting the Traceability view.

+From the spider diagram's Toolbox (found on the right side of the view,) select the All Entities icon, then click on the Component class, then the entity Geospatial Library.

-- 3. Drag Geospatial Library on top of Continuous Support on the diagram, dropping it there to display the available relations. - Click specified by.
+- 2. Drag Geospatial Library on top of Continuous Support on the diagram, dropping it there to display the available relations. - 3.
+Click specified by.